raulmur/ORB_SLAM/README.md

 #7.
 Failure Modes

 You should expect to achieve good results in sequences similar to those in which we show results in our paper [1], in terms of camera movement and texture in the environment.
 In general our Monocular SLAM solution is expected to have a bad time in the following situations:
+- No translation at system initialization (or too much rotation).
-- Pure rotations in exploration
+- Pure rotations in exploration.
-- Low texture environments
+- Low texture environments.
 - Many (or big) moving objects, especially if they move slowly.

 The system is able to initialize from planar and non-planar scenes.
 In the case of planar scenes, depending on the camera movement relative to the plane, it is possible that the system refuses to initialize, see the paper [1] for details.

-#8.
-Questions/Comments

-You can use our email orbslam (at) unizar (dot) es.